Septimis/Budgetor/docs/README.md

-# Budgetor - docs
+# Budgetor - Documentation

 This section contains no functional code, but rather explains or documents the broad strokes of the project structure.
-Specific documentation of the code can be found either in `README.md` files local to the source files, or even more specific within the source files themselves in the form of comments.
+The approach Budgetor takes to documentation is in the form of many `README.md` files which document & describe what is immediately around it.
+These files will link and refer to each other when neccesary making it feel like one large document while also retaining the intuition of documenting what surrounds it.

-## ERD
+## Diagramming

-This is the *Entity Relationship Diagram* to describe the structure of the SQL database.
 Budgetor uses the [draw.io](https://www.draw.io) platform for diagramming and includes a `*.drawio` file which is an *XML* file that can be viewed in one of two ways:

 1. Download the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) to modify the diagrams within VS Code itself.